 These doctors were being lobbied, bribed, and coerced by some of the best in the business.
 Insys regularly hired adult entertainers and even sex workers as sales executives, and court testimony revealed that doctors would often be invited to “business lunches” at unsavory adult venues.
 Executives even created a promotional rap video encouraging their sales team to keep pushing their drug.

 One lyric referenced titration, which is how sales reps would convince doctors to quickly increase doses of Subsys, saying “I love titration, yeah it’s not a problem.
 I got new patients and I got a lot of ‘em.”
 Fentanyl is one of the deadliest drugs in the world, contributing to an opioid epidemic more deadly than car accidents.

 But the doctors motivated by these incentives may be even worse.
-Just last month, 60 doctors were charged with crimes that included illegal prescriptions, drug trafficking, prostitution, and insurance fraud.
+In just one month, 60 doctors were charged with crimes that included illegal prescriptions, drug trafficking, prostitution, and insurance fraud.
 Some doctors even performed unnecessary tooth extractions so they could prescribe the drug.
 The doctors were from 5 different states in Appalachia and wrote more than 350,000 illegal prescriptions.

 The details surrounding the charges are abominable and show that even medical doctors can quickly begin to behave like hardened drug kingpins.
 Brian Benczkowski, an assistant attorney general in charge of the Justice Department’s criminal division said: